deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ## Prerequisites

-1. Azure Accout - If you do not already have a Azure Cloud account, you can start a trial with $200 of free credit [here](https://azure.microsoft.com/en-us/free/).
+1. Azure Account - If you do not already have a Azure Cloud account, you can start a trial with $200 of free credit [here](https://azure.microsoft.com/en-us/free/).
 After completing sign up, you must add your billing information.
 2. Some form of *nix-based terminal - MacOS, Ubuntu, CentOS, Bash on Windows, etc
 <br>Where the following is present:
 3. Azure CLI - The Azure CLI (2.0) provides the `az` command and allows you to interact with Azure through the command line.
 Install the CLI by following the instructions on [GitHub for the Azure CLI](https://github.com/Azure/azure-cli).